Arapahoe Basin

 Arapahoe Basin (/əˈræpəhoʊ/ ə-RAP-ə-hoh; often shortened to A-Basin, or simply The Basin) is an alpine ski area in the Rocky Mountains of the United States, in the Arapaho National Forest of Colorado.
 Arapahoe Basin is known for its extended season and its extreme terrain.
 Arapahoe Basin is located south of Loveland Pass on U.S. Highway 6 in Summit County.
 The resort's terrain spans over 1,400 acres, serving up a mix of groomed runs, moguls, cornices, and glades.
 It features a lift-served vertical drop of 2,270 feet and is served by nine lifts, with easy access to 145 trails.
 Additionally, there is a significant amount of hike-to terrain which expands the in-bounds area appeal.
 There is also an abundance of non-winter activities available.

 Geography and climate

 The Arapahoe Basin East Wall has a summit elevation of 13050 ft, which is among the highest in-bounds skiable terrain in North America.
 Due to its high elevation and its mostly north-to-northeast face, the Basin's ski season is much longer than most resorts in North America.
-It often begins its ski operations in mid-October and continues to run lifts until June, sometimes into early July, once as late as August 10, 1995, making it one of the first resorts to open and often the last one to close.
+It continues to run lifts until June, sometimes lasting well into the summer, and since snowmaking was installed in 2002 it often begins its ski operations in mid-October.
+Its earliest opening on record was October 9, 2009, and its latest was August 10, 1995.

 Arapahoe Basin is located just below Loveland Pass and offers views of the Continental Divide (which it borders) from the lifts.
 From the top of the ski area there are views of Lake Dillon, Breckenridge, Keystone, Montezuma, and Loveland Pass.

 The Basin is located about 68 mi west of Denver.